 Warning: If you can't or don't want to rely on automatic site search detection from URL parameters, call trackSiteSearch function instead of trackPageView on the search results page.
 Using both methods might result in a duplication of site search events.

 E-commerce

-E-commerce API supports 3 types of e-commerce interactions:
+JavaScript API supports 3 types of e-commerce interactions: Category and product views, Cart updates and Orders.

-- Product views

-- Cart updates

-- Orders

-Tracking product views
+Tracking category and product views